ConsenSysMesh/linnia-resources/GAS.md

 The Ethereum Virtual Machine (EVM) is a part of the software running the Ethereum protocol.
 This EVM is what executes smart contracts on every node in the network.
 This execution is not free for the miners/nodes because they spend a lot of money on electricity to do this.
 Therefore for each transaction, a small amount of "gas" is needed to compensate the miners who end up processing your transaction.

 ### Gas
 Gas is the unit of cost to successfully execute a transaction onto the Ethereum blockchain.
+Certain functions automatically assigned fixed values in gas and the total amount of gas required to execute a transaction is calculated in this way.

 For example: